michaelnisi/manger-http/README.md

 GET /feeds
 ```

-Response

-An Array containing the URLs of all cached feeds.
+An Array containing the URLs of all feeds in the cache.

-To get the total number of feeds in the store, you might do something like:
+To count the feeds in the store, you could do something like:

 ```
 curl -s localhost:8384/feeds | json -ga | wc -l